Buy and assign to

 What standards or regulations are referenced in the course?• The Health and Safety at Work Act

 At the end of the course, you will be asked a series of questions to check your knowledge and understanding.
 These are based on the learning objectives for the course and have a pass mark of 80%.

-• Identify the role of the role an Authorised Gas Tester
+• Identify the role of the Gas Monitor

 • Identify the consequences of not carrying out the role correctly